hanjingo/doc/NOTE/COMPUTER_NETWORKING_A_TOP_DOWN_APPROACH/chapter6.md

 # Chapter6 Wireless and Mobile Networks

+[TOC]

 ![6_1](res/6_1.png)

 - `Wireless links`.
 - `Base station`.
 - `Network infrastructure`.

-At the highest level we can classify wireless networks according to two criteria:1. whether a packet in the wireless network crosses exactly `one wireless hop` or `multiple wireless hops`.
-2. whether there is `infrastructure` such as a base station in the network:
+At the highest level, we can classify wireless networks according to two criteria.
+1. Whether a packet in the wireless network crosses exactly `one wireless hop` or `multiple wireless hops`.
+2. whether there is `infrastructure`, such as a base station in the network:

 - `Single-hop, infrastructure-based`.
 - `Single-hop, infrastructure-less`.
-- `Multi-hop, infrastructure-base`.
+- `Multi-hop, infrastructure-based`.
 - `Multi-hop, infrastructure-less`.

 We can  find a number of important differences between a wired link and a wireless link: